Who will make decisions on your behalf

 if you are unable to?

-A power of attorney is a written legal document which allows another person to act
+A power of attorney or the appointment of a medical treatment decision maker is a written legal document

-and make decisions on your behalf.
-The types of decisions that person
+which allows another person to act and make decisions on your behalf.
+The types of decisions that

 Our lawyers can guide you through the process of determining which powers are right for you, and who you ought to appoint to these important roles.